Components of Food

 Examples of monounsaturated fats include olive and canola oils.

+Trans fat is found naturally in some animal foods.
+Trans fats can also be made by food manufacturers.
 These are byproducts of hydrogenation.
 This is a chemical process used to change liquid unsaturated fat to a more solid fat.
 Trans fats will be found in an ingredients list as a partially hydrogenated oil.
 Trans fatty acids are similar in structure to saturated fat.
 They may have a great impact on raising total cholesterol and LDL cholesterol levels.
 You should avoid trans fats as much as possible.